 There is a rabbit hole, a never-ending, endlessly entertaining, bright and shiny path of noise and psychedelia called “being an entrepreneur”.
 If you were online, or blogging around 2006, you might have fallen through it and still haven’t emerged.
 Those were the days when the term pro-blogger was born and people started creating info-products.
 Where shopping carts were easier to install and the notion of “leaving your day job” “doing what you love” brain-washed us into thinking it was easy or that it was the ideal state of being.

-I’ve tried on several occasions to create a business relying only on what is available on the internet.
+On several occasions I attempted to create a business relying only on what is available on the internet.
 It seems so easy, until you start doing for real.
 When people tell me, you should give me a crash course on selling stuff online, I laugh and say, you have no idea what it takes.
 Because I didn’t have an idea myself.

-I did what everyone else was doing: get a mailing list, be on all social media channels, follow like this and like that, create content per channel, write, work like crazy, listen to podcasts, take great photos etc. Until I finally realized that what “works” for some, doesn’t work for others.
+I ploughed ahead doing everything everyone else was doing: get a mailing list, be on all social media channels, follow like this and like that, create content per channel, write, work like crazy, listen to podcasts, take great photos etc. Until I finally realized that what “works” for some, doesn’t work for others.

 I do it the quiet way and it’s hard.